-The PDF417 barcode consists of 3 to 90 rows, in between of a start and stop pattern.
-The PDF417 barcode also incorporates features typical of two dimensional barcodes but can still be read with a simple linear barcode scanner.
-This barcode can encode a great deal of information, even compared to 2D barcodes, but also takes up more space, up to four times the area.
-PDF417 codes are primarily used by commercial and government organizations, these barcodes are perfectly suited for encoding large amount of information.
+The PDF417 barcode consists of 3 to 90 rows in between a start and stop pattern.
+The PDF417 barcode also incorporates features typical of two-dimensional barcodes but can still be read with a simple linear barcode scanner.
+This barcode can encode a great deal of information, even compared to 2D barcodes, and takes up more space, up to four times the area.
+PDF417 codes are primarily used by commercial and government organizations; these barcodes are perfectly suited for encoding a large amount of information.

-The standard in 2D barcodes, the QR code is a 2D matrix barcode that can support numeric and alphanumeric text, binary code and even kanji.
-Flexible in size, with a high fault tolerance, the QR code is a versatile option, that is ideal for asset management in warehouses, at retail and in research laboratories.
-QR codes can also be read using your mobile phone, tablets and other electronic devices, after downloading the correct code specific applications.
+The standard in 2D barcodes, the QR code is a 2D matrix barcode that can support numeric and alphanumeric text, binary code, and even kanji.
+Flexible in size, with a high fault tolerance, the QR code is a versatile option that is ideal for asset management in warehouses, retail, and research laboratories.
+QR codes can also be read using your mobile phone, tablets, and other electronic devices, after downloading the correct code specific applications.

 Data Matrix barcodes are similar to QR codes, with fast readability and high fault tolerance.
 What really distinguishes them is their ability to label small items.
 Data Matrix codes are highly scalable and can also be read with your mobile phone by downloading code specific applications.
-The highly scalable nature of Data Matrix barcodes makes them an optimal choice for any industry where space might be a concern.
-As such they are highly used by the electronics industry and in the clinical and research fields.
+Data Matrix barcodes’ highly scalable nature makes them an optimal choice for any industry where space might be a concern.
+As such, they are highly used by the electronics industry and in the clinical and research fields.

 Barcodes – Now in 3D

 3D barcodes operate on the same principle as linear and 2D barcodes.
-However, they add an additional dimension to either increase the memory capacity of the code, or to enhance its resistance to harsh environments.
-Far more specialized in their use, 3D barcodes are less common, but no less useful.
+However, they add an additional dimension to either increase the code’s memory capacity or enhance its resistance to harsh environments.
+Far more specialized in their use, 3D barcodes are less common but no less useful.

 Another type of 3D barcode involves the barcode being engraved or applied to the product itself as part of the manufacturing process, giving it depth and thickness.
-A direct part mark scanner can be used to read the embossed barcode, by measuring the differences in the height of each line, rendering color no longer an issue.
+A direct part mark scanner can be used to read the embossed barcode by measuring the differences in each line’s height, rendering color no longer an issue.
 As the barcode is engraved into the product, it can more readily resist high temperatures, harsh solvents, and variations in pressure that might otherwise destroy a more traditional barcode.
 These barcodes are primarily used in the industrial sector.

 Things to Consider